WEEK SIX Outlines and Progress Reports

 - writing schedule: Study future due dates and peer review dates and create a schedule for each task that includes dates and some brief description of how you will prepare.

-Answer these questions with details.
+Review your Progress Report before posting and ensure you have answered these questions with details.
 Note, details does not mean a lengthy memo, but rather precise language with as few verbs as possible.

 - Have you identified and analyzed the needs of your reader [s]?